department-of-veterans-affairs/va.gov-team/products/disability/526ez/analytics/MyVA411 Discovery Write-up.md

 ## Contact Center Data - Use Case

-MyVA411 data is valuable for supporting quarterly health checks and release monitoring.
 Read below for greater detail into benefits and limitations of utilizing the support data.

 ### Benefits